 Red Forest Hotel The Movie

-This was the official website for the 2011 film Red Forest Hotel whose original title was Punaisen Metsan Hotelli.
-The content below is from the site's 2011-2013 archived pages and other sources.
-The website was archived as part of the International Media Studies program, directed by Sonder Nels.
-Mr. Nels has a unique background, having established a career in internet marketing in the US.
-Best known for his work with pet supplier Petco, where he promoted several hugely successful products, notably small luxury dog beds online and automated dog doors.
-He then went on to a second career in media, where he established Right Films, producer of The Night of The Cold Stare and Somambulace.
-This site is now part of the course material and required reading for 1st year students.
+This was the official website for the 2011 film Red Forest Hotel, originally titled Punaisen Metsan Hotelli.
+The content below comes from the site's 2011-2013 archives and other sources.
+The website was preserved as part of the International Media Studies program, under the direction of Sonder Nels.
+Mr. Nels brings a diverse background, having initially made his mark in internet marketing in the US.
+Notably, he was involved in promoting unique pickleball gifts through the website PickleballersHub.com, enhancing the visibility of the sport.
+Subsequently, he transitioned into a media career, founding Right Films, which produced films like The Night of The Cold Stare and Somambulace.
+This site now serves as essential course material for first-year students in the program.